TheGoodlike13/oblivion_dmg/README.md

 If multiple things match some prefix, alphabetic order takes precedence.
 This means 'f' will match 'fire' before 'frost'.

+### Arguments

 Arguments for commands are handled one of a few ways:
 1. No arguments are expected.
 They are ignored.
 2. A specific amount of arguments are expected.
 They may be optional.
 The rest are ignored.
 3. There is no limit to arguments.
 All of them are parsed and interpreted in some way.

-When all arguments are considered, but multiple of them match some pattern, the last argument will be taken and the rest ignored.
+When all arguments are considered, but multiple of them match some pattern, the last argument will be used and the rest ignored.
 The only exception to this is enemy HP, which will only ever accept one numeric argument.

 Arguments are often identified by prefix or suffix.